purplehazech/puppet-syslogng/README.md

 For the scope of this module I am defining completeness as follows:

-- [x] manage installation of syslog-ng package
+- manage installation of syslog-ng package, done
-- [x] built in support for a lot of logs
+- built in support for a lot of logs, done
-- [ ] manage source/destination setup with storeconfigs
+- manage source/destination setup with storeconfigs
-- [ ] good documentation
+- good documentation

 ### Usage